bitrockteam/caravan-cli/README.md

 ```
 ./caravan clean
 ```
-A ```--force true``` option is needed to remove all the objects from the cloud bucket in order to avoid losing state.
+A ```--force true``` option is provided in case of an hard clean is needed.
+This option will execute the ```terraform destroy``` and remove all the state, regardless.
+After a forced delete is applied it's suggested to manually check that no resources are left over.

 ## Develop